-- Disposal of MS 222 powder and solutions has to be in accord with local authority regulations and is administered through FAU's Environmental Health & Safety department (EH&S). - Contact EH&S to arrange a pickup of solid MS222 - Waste solution (MS222 dissolved in water) has to be diluted with plenty of water (minimum 4:1) and can be disposed of through the sanitary sewer.
-If used in the field, it needs to again be diluted (min 4:1) and can be ground disposed but not near waterways.
+- Disposal of MS 222 powder and solutions has to be in accord with local authority regulations and is administered through FAU's Environmental Health & Safety department (EH&S).
+MS 222 should never be discarded into the natural environment. - Contact EH&S to arrange a pickup of solid MS222 - Waste solution (MS222 dissolved in water) has to be diluted with plenty of water (minimum 4:1) for disposal through the sanitary sewer drain, as long as it is connected to a wastewater treatment facility.
+If MS 222 is used in the field, any waste generated needs to be transported back to campus in a sealed container, then diluted with water (min 4:1) and disposed of through the sanitary sewer drain.).